manuGil/online-core/docs/source/systems-model.rst

 Purpose of a Model
 --------------------
-[THE TITLE IS MISLEADING.
-CHANGE TO 'CLASSIFYING MODELS'?]

-Model are use in many application, and they can be classified in various ways.
+Model are used in many application, and they can be classified in various ways.
 Here, we identify five ways of classifying models in  GIS-based applications based on their characteristics:

    + Purpose of the model
    + The methodology underlying the model